eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

 | *to*             | yes             | *properties*             | *string*     | MUST contain the value of the *reply-to* property of the command request message. |
 | *correlation-id* | yes             | *properties*             | *string*     | MUST contain the value of the *correlation-id* property of the command request message. |
 | *status*         | yes             | *application-properties* | *integer*    | MUST contain a status code indicating the outcome of processing the command at the device (see [Command & Control API]({{< ref "/api/Command-And-Control-API.md" >}}) for details). |

+### Examples

+The AMQP adapter client can be used to simulate a device which receives commands and sends responses back to the application.
+The command line client is used to simulate an application sending commands to devices and receiving command responses from devices.

+Start the AMQP adapter client, as follows:

+	# in directory: hono/cli/target/
+    java -jar hono-cli-*-exec.jar --spring.profiles.active=amqp-command --hono.client.username=sensor1@DEFAULT_TENANT --hono.client.password=hono-secret
+    Device is now ready to receive commands (Press Ctrl + c to terminate)

+After successfully starting the client, a message indicating that the device is ready to receive commands will be printed to standard output.
+The device is now waiting to receive commands from applications.
+To send a command to the device, open a new terminal shell and start the command application, as shown below:

+	# in directory: hono/cli/
+    java -jar target/hono-cli-*-exec.jar --hono.client.host=localhost --hono.client.username=consumer@HONO --hono.client.password=verysecret --spring.profiles.active=command,ssl
+    >>>>>>>>> Enter name of command for device [DEFAULT_TENANT:4711] (prefix with 'ow:' to send one-way command): setBrightness
+	>>>>>>>>> Enter command payload:
+	some-payload
+	>>>>>>>>> Enter content type:
+	text/plain

+{{% note %}}
+Change into the `cli` directory before running the command above to start the command application.
+If you change into the target directory (i.e `cli/target`), then the client will not be able to locate to certificate needed to connect to the messaging network.
+{{% /note %}}

+Once the command application starts successfully, enter a command name, payload and content-type of the command to send to the device.

+After sending the command, the device (i.e AMQP command client) will print out the command name and payload that it receives and automatically sends a command response to the application.

+    $ Received Command Message : [Command name: setBrightness, Command payload: some-payload]
+    $ Command response sent [outcome: Accepted{}]

 ## Downstream Meta Data